bahadiraraz/humanbenchmark/README.md

 This project is OpenCV based programs which are puzzle solvers for 7 different games for https://humanbenchmark.com/.

 made as tutorial content about opencv based Practical example of useful multiple image processing algorithms.

+bots are can reach levels that a human cannot :)

 used techniques:
    - Python